Ground level enhancement

 A Ground Level Enhancement or Ground Level Event (GLE), is a special subset of solar particle event where charged particles from the Sun have sufficient energy to generate effects which can be measured at the Earth's surface.
 These particles (mostly protons) are accelerated to high energies either within the solar atmosphere or in interplanetary space, with some debate as to the predominant acceleration method.
-While solar particle events typically involve solar energetic particles at 10–100 MeV, GLEs involve particles with significantly higher energies of >500 MeV.
+While solar particle events typically involve solar energetic particles at 10–100 MeV, GLEs involve particles with energies higher than about 400 MeV.

+Definition

+The definition of a GLE is as follows:

+There is a subclass of GLEs called sub-GLE:

 Description

 Charged particles from the Sun generally do not possess the energy required to penetrate the Earth's magnetic field or Upper atmosphere.
 However, a small number of solar events produce charged particles which are able to penetrate these layers, causing an air shower.
 This particle shower reaches ground level, where effects are measured, leading to the name "Ground Level Enhancement".
 These effects are usually measured as elevated levels of neutrons and muons.
 These events can increase the radiation dose of an individual at sea level or while in an aircraft, though not by enough to significantly increase an individual's lifetime risk of cancer.

 GLEs are distinct from individual cosmic rays because multiple charged particles enter the Earth's atmosphere simultaneously, leading to a synchronized event over a wide area.
 The term GLE refers to this wider event rather than an individual particle shower.
 A GLE is indicated by an increase in levels of neutrons and muons at one or more monitoring stations occurring over a period of 15 min or longer, followed by a longer decay to previous levels.